tnozturk/teaching-biophysics/README.md

 # Teaching-Biophysics

 "Teaching Biophysics" will host a collection of syllabi of biophysics courses around the world!
-Some biophysicists, including me, felt that it would be a good idea to create a database of biophysics course syllabi.
-We hope that this database can help us standardize learning outcomes and scope of biophysics courses at different levels.
+I hope that this database of biophysics course syllabi can help us standardize learning outcomes and scope of biophysics courses at different levels and/or help biophysicist decide the list of topics they'd like to cover in their own courses.

-If you are interested in sharing your syllabus with us, please send an email to ozturk1@llnl.gov.
+If you are interested in sharing your syllabus here, please send an email to ozturk1@llnl.gov.

 Tugba Ozturk, PhD
 Postdoctoral Researcher